Chalarangelo/30-seconds-of-interviews/questions/stateful-components.md

 #### Answer

-A stateful component is a component whose behavior depends on it state.
+A stateful component is a component whose behavior depends on its state.
 Stateful components are always class components and have a state that is initialized in the constructor.

 ```jsx
 class App extends Component {